 Play it safe

-Demonstrations linked to the Yellow Vest Movement that cropped up in France in the latter part of 2018 may continue into 2019, say safety officials.
-Also, France recently raised its national terrorism level threat to its highest level (3 of 3) after an attack in Strasbourg on the 11th of December 2018.
 We’re not saying don’t visit Paris, but do exercise caution during your time there.
-Pay close attention to your security at all times and monitor the media about possible new safety or security risks, and if there are demonstrations in certain areas, avoid them.
+Our advice is pay close attention to your security at all times and monitor the media about possible new safety or security risks, and if there are demonstrations in certain areas, avoid them.

 Skip the city in August